yzgitd/env.ai/README.md

 This is about environmentally relevant and out-of-the-box AI applications 🙌

-# Python Version:
+# Python Version

 Python 3.7

-# It comes in 3 versions:
+# It comes in 3 versions

 1. Perform client interactive intelligent classification based on torch load model and PYQt5